Audiveris/audiveris/docs/_pages/ui_tools/measure.md

 TODO: provide a concrete score example.

-You can undo/redo this operation.
+We can undo/redo this operation.